runwayml/learn/docs/video-tools/green-screen.md

 Green Screen individually.
 If you want to track two separate objects in the same video, we recommend you use Green Screen twice to track them separately.

-## Step 2: Creating keyframes, previewing, and refining
+## Step 2: Creating keyframes

-To start off the process we're, seek to an initial frame which contains the desired object in clear view.
-Using clicks you can indicate which parts of the frame contain the target.
+To start off the process, seek to an initial frame which contains the desired object in clear view.
+Using clicks indicate which parts of the frame contain the your target.

 The toolbar above the timeline allows you to switch between **Include** clicks which expand the mask to the clicked location and **Exclude** clicks which retract the mask.
+You can also swap between **Foreground** and **Background** to see what the masked object looks like.

-Now that you have an initial mask, by clicking on **Preview**, you can see what would happen if you were to propagte the mask to the rest of the video.
+Now that you have an initial mask, you can click **Preview** to see the expected result if you were to propagte the mask to the rest of the video.
 You can also click on the timeline or use the arrow keys to check the results on a frame-by-frame basis.